tuProlog/arg2p-kt/README.md

 ```bash
 java -jar arg2p-ide-VERSION-redist.jar
 ```
-However, if you have properly configured the JVM on your system, it may be sufficient to just double-click on the aforementioned JAR to start the IDE.
+However, if you have properly configured the JVM on your system, it may be sufficient to just double-click on the JAR to start the IDE.

 There, one may query the Arg2p Prolog interpreter against the currently opened theory file, which can of course be loaded from the user's file system by pressing <kbd>File</kbd> and then <kbd>Open...</kbd>.